Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: JOMI: a unified framework

 \subsection{Warm-up: split conformal prediction}

 To warm up, we briefly summarize the split conformal prediction (SCP) method~\citep{vovk2005algorithmic,lei2018distribution} and how it achieves finite-sample coverage under exchangeability.

 SCP starts with a nonconformity score function $V\colon \cX \times \cY \mapsto \RR$ determined by $\cdt$, so that $V(x,y)$ informs how well a hypothetical value $y\in\cY$ conforms to a machine prediction.
 For instance, one may set $V(x,y) = |y - \hat{\mu}(x)|$, where $\hat{\mu}(x)$ is regression function fitted on $\cdt$.
-Other popular choices include CQR~\citep{romano2019conformalized} for regression and APS~\citep{romano2020classification} for classification.
+Other popular choices include {\em conformalized quantile regression}~\citep[CQR,][]{romano2019conformalized} for regression and {\em adaptive prediction sets}~\citep[APS,][]{romano2020classification} for classification.